This Food day lets manage better and reduce wastage

 Let not hunger prevail,

 And there be food on a large scale.

 Let no one suffer from starving,

-On World Food Day, we must promise ourselves to never waste food as an initiative and contribution to save food for those who are hungry, let us make a big difference with our small actions.
+In essence, On World Food Day, lets promise ourselves to never waste food.
+Reduce its wastage as an initiative and contribution to save food for those who are hungry, let us make a big difference with our small actions.

 Blessed are those who get to enjoy three meals every day, let us thank God for blessing us with food.
 A very Happy World Food Day to you.

 Had written this poem a month ago when migrants walked the streets hungy and bare foot, hoping for a filled plate for every human on this earth.